DimaSheiko/apep-docs/docs/framework/conditions/class.md

 PLAYER:WarlockEmpower() > 3
 ```

-***
+---

 > ## warlock.empower.missing

 -   This condition returns the number of Warlock's minions that are not currently empowered.

 #### Returns `NUMBER`

 -   The number of unempowered Warlock's minions.

-#### *Example:*
+#### _Example:_

 ```lua
 -- DSL Mode
 {ACTION, "warlock.empower.missing > 2"},